An introduction to Sabbath lifts

 What is a Shabbat lift?

-Shabbat lifts, whilst not common in the UK can be found in synagogues or areas with a large Jewish population, most often in buildings with multiple floors.
+Whilst not common in the UK, Shabbat lifts can be found in synagogues or areas with a large Jewish population, most often in buildings with multiple floors.

 Some basic identifiers of a Shabbat lift are:

-- Signage - A lift may be marked with a sign noting that it is configured for Shabbat observance.
+- Signage - A lift may be marked with a sign configured for Shabbat observance.

 - Travel patterns - there are several ways the operation can work (going up and down); stopping at every floor, stopping at alternate floors, or rising to the top floor and stopping while going down or at specific preset floors.

-- Delayed open/close doors - typically configured with an extended door opening time to enable plenty of time for safe exit and entry without risk of the doors automatically closing.
-Additionally some may sound a warning buzzer before the doors close.
+- Delayed open/close doors - typically configured with an extended door opening time to enable plenty of time for safe exit and entry without the risk of the doors automatically closing.
+Additionally, some may sound a warning buzzer before the doors close.

-- Buttons - if the lift is only intended for use on the Sabbath then there may not be floor buttons or the floor button exists but do not function.
+- Buttons - if the lift is only intended for use on the Sabbath, then there may not be floor buttons, or the floor button exists but does not function.

 - Timer - a timer to schedule automatic operation of Shabbos mode.

-- Levelling - taking care of the weighing mechanisms and enable proper operation of re-levelling.
+- Levelling - taking care of the weighing mechanisms and enabling proper operation of re-levelling.

 - Landing signals - turning off unnecessary signal lights and taking care of floor indicator lights.